-3YMD@RSOM is a program that offers a limited number of students who have already been accepted into Renaissance School of Medicine at Stony Brook University four-year MD program the opportunity to complete their MD in three years.
-Students who are accepted into the 3YMD then enter a pipeline program that links them with the RSOM residency program of their choice.
+3YMD@RSOM is a program that offers a limited number of students who have already been accepted into Renaissance School of Medicine at Stony Brook University's four-year MD program the opportunity to complete their MD in three years.
+Students who are accepted into the 3YMD then enter a directed pathway with the Stony Brook University Hospital (SBUH) specialty residency program of their choice.
 3YMD students are required to complete four weeks of academic credits before Phase I classes begin in mid-August.
-3YMD students are also required to complete ten weeks of academic credits within the graduate medical education (GME/residency) program of their choice during the summer between their first and second years.
+3YMD students are also required to complete ten weeks of academic credits within the specialty program of their choice during the summer between their first and second years.
 The completion of a total of 14 weeks of summer academic credits allows 3YMD students to fulfill the requirements for an MD degree, as designated by the LCME, in three years.

-No. Graduation for this track is contingent upon obtaining a residency spot.
-If a 3YMD student has not acquired a residency spot by the time others in the program graduate, the student will be automatically placed in the four year LEARN program, and she/he must then complete all of the requirements needed to graduate in LEARN.
+No. Graduation for this track is contingent the directed pathway or obtaining a residency position through the NRMP match.
+If an interruption in the directed pathway or not obtaining a residency position through the NRMP match occurs the 3YMD student will be automatically placed in the four year LEARN program, and she/he must then complete all the requirements needed to graduate in LEARN.

-No. Students in the 3YMD track must complete the requirements for the MD in three years and enter into a confirmed SBSOM GME program.
-Students who wish to enter a joint degree program will be automatically placed into the four-year LEARN track, and they must then complete all of the requirements needed to graduate in LEARN.
+No. Students in the 3YMD track must complete the requirements for the MD in three years and have a directed pathway to the specialty of their choice.
+Students who wish to enter a joint degree program will be automatically placed into the four-year LEARN track, and they must then complete all the requirements needed to graduate in LEARN.

 Dr. Lisa Strano-Paul, Assistant Dean for Clinical Education, is the 3YMD Career Advisor for students in this track.
-Additionally, each GME program will have a designated GME faculty advisor for those students who have chosen that particular GME program.
+Additionally, each specialty program will have a designated faculty advisor for those students who have chosen that particular program.

 Switching GME programs is difficult, but not impossible.
 The student will need to discuss her/his specific situation with Dr. Strano-Paul, the 3YMD Career Advisor.